 In the GCaP course notes, the Erlang equations occur in the section on a single common waiting line with m servers.
 Erlang, who was employed by the Danish Telephone Company, first formulated and solved this queueing model in 1917 for doing capacity planning of trunk calls; each trunk line being a separate server.
-As great as Erlang's accomplishments are, even his original paper offers little insight into what is going on physically, nor does it really explain why the M/M/m queue is so much more complicated mathematically than the M/M/1 queue.
+The trouble is, even his original paper offers no insight into what is going on physically, nor does it explain why the M/M/m queue is so much more complicated mathematically than the M/M/1 queue.
 This summary by my colleague Mike Tanner gives you an idea what "complicated" means in this context.
 Consequently, you really need to program a calculator or computer application (e.g., Excel) a to solve for the M/M/m performance metrics e.g., the expected queue length (Q) or mean waiting time (W).

 The complexity arises from the mathematical expression for the probability that an incoming request (e.g., a phone call) finds all m trunk switches occupied (busy) and therefore must wait ("Call waiting" in modern parlance).
 That probability is given by the Erlang-C function, which is expressed in terms of the number of servers (m) and how busy each server is (Greek letter: rho).
 Just to give you an idea, here's what the Erlang B and C functions look like as we progress from m = 1 to m = 6 servers: